 Potted plants are another classic gift that works in any situation.
 But this gift is particularly effective for plant lovers, and those that want to add a little bit of extra life in the house.

 If you don’t know what to get them, you could also give them a gift certificate to a local garden center.
-But be very careful about gifts certificates, because they could feel somewhat impersonal.
+Be very careful about gifts certificates, because they could feel somewhat impersonal.

 An interior designer may sound a little bit decadent for condominium owners, or those that live in small homes.
 But if you offer those services on your own, your clients will seriously appreciate it.